-Aim for the most sustainable way of heating your home or commercial building, as shown in figure xx.
+• Aim for the most sustainable way of heating your home or commercial building, as shown in figure 16.

+Retain trees:

-Retain trees: contact the council for approval to prune or remove a tree in a conservation area or is protected by a Tree Preservation Order
+contact the council for approval to prune or remove a tree in a conservation area or is protected by a Tree Preservation Order

-Planting improves air quality:
+Planting improves air quality and reduces noise impacts:

-By planting up more of our surrounding surfaces such as walls, roofs, buildings and fences around our gardens we can substantially reduce harmful particulates that pollute the air
+• By planting up more of our surrounding surfaces such as walls, roofs, buildings, and fences around our gardens we can substantially reduce harmful particulates that pollute the air.
+Planting can also help to reduce local sources of noise such as traffic.